siberoloji/siberoloji.github.io/content/en/docs/SEO/12-what-is-google-keyword-planner.md

 date: 2024-10-11T21:34:31+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 url: /what-is-google-keyword-planner/
-description: In this blog post, we'll explore what Google Keyword Planner is, how it works, and how you can use it to optimize your marketing efforts.
+description: In this article, we'll explore what Google Keyword Planner is, how it works, and how you can use it to optimize your marketing efforts.
 featured_image: /images/searchengineoptimization2.jpg
 categories:
   - SEO
 tags:
   - seo
 ---
 In the ever-evolving landscape of digital marketing, understanding how to effectively reach your audience is crucial.
 One of the key tools that marketers leverage for this purpose is **Google Keyword Planner**.
 This free tool, part of the Google Ads platform, serves as a gateway to discovering relevant keywords that can enhance both paid and organic search strategies.
-In this blog post, we'll explore what Google Keyword Planner is, how it works, and how you can use it to optimize your marketing efforts.
+In this article, we'll explore what Google Keyword Planner is, how it works, and how you can use it to optimize your marketing efforts.

 ## Understanding Google Keyword Planner